r-grandorder/tri-hermes/en/pages/Lostbelt/avalon1.md

 Well, regardless of the fog, you're done for if you can't even remember your own name.

 **Doga:**
-{(M) Lysander /(F) Hermia}, if I were you, I'd be minding my own business.
+[♂ Lysander /♀ Hermia], if I were you, I'd be minding my own business.
 You don't want to catch the “nameless” disease, do you?

 **Tristram:**
 Nameless...you think she has no name?
 Is that why you treated her the way you did?